isaackehle/ansible-storage-init/README.md

 # Examples

-## Example to generate a Certificate Signing Request
+## Example to create a 1 TB storage block that will eventually be assigned to `/dev/sdb1/`

 ```YAML
 - hosts: all